Skip to content

 sudo swapon /swap/swapfile

-Or the following commands if btrfs filesystem mkswapfile command is not available.
+If btrfs filesystem mkswapfile command is not available, use the following command

 cd /swap